minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

    ENTRYPOINT ["/usr/local/bin/python", "-m", "oci_adapter"]

-After creating the dockerfile we will have to add the path to this docker file to the boefje's Makefile, we will do this later on this page.
+After creating the Dockerfile we will have to add the path to this docker file to the boefje's Makefile, we will do this later on this page.

 boefje.json
 ~~~~~~~~~~~

-This file contains meta data about the boefje.
+This file contains metadata about the boefje.
 For example this boefje
 contains information about what OOI this boefje should look out for.
 This is the example we will be using: